flaviogrossi/sockjs-cyclone/README.rst

 - Serge S. Koval for the tornado implementation;

-- Voismart s.r.l for sponsoring the project.
+- VoiSmart s.r.l for sponsoring the project.